A word on paczki and 12 spots to get your fix

 5132 W. Lincoln Ave., (414) 543-7000

 Grebe's has the goods every year, and this year will be no exception.
-Choose from flavors like apple with caramel icing, blueberry with blueberry icing, glazed prune, buttercream with chocolate icing and white drizzle, raspberry with sugar or icing, custard with chocolate icing, lemon with powdered sugar, blueberry with blueberry icing, sweet cheese with cinnamon sugar or apple with caramel icing.
+Choose from flavors like apple with caramel icing, blueberry with blueberry icing, glazed prune, buttercream with chocolate icing and white drizzle, raspberry with sugar or icing, custard with chocolate icing, lemon with powdered sugar or sweet cheese with cinnamon sugar.

 Each year, they also feature a brand new flavor.
 This year it's the MCFI Very Berry, which will be sold in six-packs for $8 each.
 The special offering will be available by pre-order only; a portion of the proceeds will support the work of the Milwaukee Center for Independence.